Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Mathematical Theory and Algorithmic Implementation

 Finally, we mention the notion of \emph{barycenter} of a family of probability measures $\{\nu_k\}_{1,\ldots,N}$ with corresponding weights $\{w_k\}_{1,\ldots,N}$:

-\begin{theorem}[Barycenter in Wasserstein space \cite{agueh2011bary}] Let\\ $\{\nu_k\}_{1,\ldots,N}$ be a family of absolutely continuous probability with finite variance, and let $\{w_k\}_{k=1,\ldots,N}$ be positive weights with $\sum_{k=1}^Nw_k=1$.
+\begin{theorem}[Barycenter in Wasserstein space \cite{agueh2011bary}] Let\\ $\{\nu_k\}_{1,\ldots,N}$ be a family of absolutely continuous probability distributions, and let $\{w_k\}_{k=1,\ldots,N}$ be positive weights with $\sum_{k=1}^Nw_k=1$.
 Then there exists a unique probability measure $\nu$ on $[0,1]$ that minimizes the functional